axpogroup/AXH-SonarFish/README.md

 # Continuous operation
 This is a high-level overview of the steps needed to run the continous operation.
-1. Assemble the hardware as described in TOD0 MINGLE LINK
+1. Assemble the hardware as described in [Mingle](https://mingle.axpo.com/display/HTD/System+Overview)
 2. Follow the instructions in continous_operation/raspberry_pi_setup_instructions.md to prepare the Raspberry Pi software.
-This includes installing Ubuntu, git, getting the repo, installing the requirements and setting up autostart on reboot and the watchdog TOD0 Watchdog bit.
+This includes installing Ubuntu, git, getting the repo, installing the requirements and setting up autostart on reboot and the watchdog.
 3. Specify the desired output directory, detector setup and other settings in continous_operation/settings.
-When establishing a new location or sonar settings be sure to adapt the settings and masks of the algorithm on a single file using the algorithms interactive visual output.
+When establishing a new location or sonar settings be sure to adapt the settings and masks of the algorithm on a sample recording file using the algorithms interactive visual output.
 4. Reboot the system and the recording should start after 2 minutes.
 5. Monitor the recording and the outputs using the commands in continous_operation/src/controller.py.
 They should be accessible via an alias, e.g., "control check_status".